 All-in-one resistive touch computers are all around us.
 We encounter them at restaurants, point of sale devices when we swipe our cards, in malls at touch kiosks, supermarket checkout counters, restaurants, hotels and numerous other places. faytech North America is the USA based provider of resistive PC solutions.
 The products offered by faytech can transform and streamline the way that business is conducted in your organization.

 The difference between capacitive and resistive touch desktop computers

 Capacitive touchscreens are made by coating an insulator with a transparent conductor.
 When touched with a conductor, such as a stylus or human finger, the screen is able to identify the exact xy coordinates of the touch can be determined.
 Early capacitive touchscreens were binary, that is, they could not sense the pressure applied, just whether the screen was touched and where.
 This deficiency was overcome in later years and today, capacitive touchscreens are used in most smartphones and tablets.

-TFT resistive touchscreen technologies, on the other hand, are made by placing a mesh of xy wires over the screen, then coating the mesh with a conductive cover.
+TFT resistive touchscreen computer technologies, on the other hand, are made by placing a mesh of xy wires over the screen, then coating the mesh with a conductive cover.
 When touched with a stylus, finger or, indeed anything else, the pressure on the screen enables it to identify the coordinates touched.
 Thus, pressure is the stimulus, rather than conductivity, as in the case of capacitive touchscreens.
 Resistive touchscreens are generally less expensive to produce and are hardier than capacitive screens.
-For this reason, they are usually found in restaurants, hospitals and factories.
+For this reason, they are usually found in restaurants, hospitals, research facilities, and factories.